malderman/odin-recipes/README.md

 # odin-recipes
-Project: Recipes - build a basic recipe website
+Project: Build a basic recipe website.

+Description

+Basic website using HTML and images to display recipes.